 Managing a project — large or small — involves a lot of moving parts.
 Sure, having good communication and project management tools is critical.
 But other best practices for project management don’t require technology — characteristics like self-awareness, flexibility and curiosity.
 In the end, focusing on some of your skills and traits may be more valuable than the most intuitive project management software.

-Of course, our skillful writers are key to making a project happen for our clients.
-But there’s also a team of analytical thinkers working behind the scenes to connect the dots and remind us all of the “big picture.”
-These folks are our project managers (PMs).
+Before we dive into best practices, let’s set the scene.
+Here at WriterGirl, our skillful writers are key to making a project happen for our clients.
+But there’s also a team working behind the scenes connecting the dots and reminding us about the “big picture.”
+These folks are our project managers (PMs) and client services managers (CSMs).
 They’re the doers, the go-getters and most often the people everyone in the organization counts on to keep a project on task.

-At WriterGirl, our PMs are a blend of account service, strategy and technical expertise.
+PMs and CSMs are a blend of account service, strategy and technical expertise.
 They’re always looking for ways to increase efficiency and produce quality work for our clients.

 Six WriterGirl best practices for project management

 Over the years, WriterGirl has honed many effective project management practices.
 These six are crucial:

 We don’t work in a vacuum.
 As a fully remote team, we do a lot of work independently, but keeping an active line of communication is vital to successful projects.

 Internal communications are just as important as external communications.
 Meaning, we listen to our clients’ needs to deliver quality work, but we also keep the inner lines of communication open.
 Whether it’s a five-minute Skype call or an email exchange, the WriterGirl team believes in “overcommunicating” with each other.
 This makes sure all team members are on the same page and sharing the same vision.